BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Emperor of the Easterlings** `ACTIVE`

-The Dragon Emperor's [Stand Fast!] has unlimited range, and affects Easterling Hero models.
+The Dragon Emperor's [Stand Fast] has unlimited range, and affects Easterling Hero models.

 - **Helm of the Dragon Emperor** `PASSIVE`